2019 Houston Baptist Huskies football team

 The 2019 Houston Baptist Huskies football team represented Houston Baptist University—now known as Houston Christian University—as a member of the Southland Conference during the 2019 NCAA Division I FCS football season.
 Led by seventh-year head coach Vic Shealy the Huskies compiled an overall record of 5–7 with a mark of 2–6 in conference play, placing tenth in the Southland.
 Houston Baptist played home games at Husky Stadium in Houston.

 The Huskies' five wins set a new program record.

-Previous season

-The Huskies finished the 2018 season 1–10, 0–9 in Southland play to finish in last place.

 Preseason

 Preseason poll

 The Southland Conference released their preseason poll on July 18, 2019.
 The Huskies were picked to finish in eleventh place.

 Preseason All–Southland Teams

 The Huskies placed three players on the preseason all–Southland teams.